Also sprach Zarathustra by Richard Strauss (continues in background)

 Crossroads signature tune (continues in background)

 The story so far.
 Amy Amnesia, the desk duster, has taken a tray of tea and biscuits into Meg Variety-Award’s study.
-Little knowing that Sandy Monotone is already there with a tray of tea and biscuits, brought in by David Love-Interest and Vera Can-Elbow, who are secretly having a tray of tea and biscuits together on the quiet.
+Little knowing that Sandy Monotone is already there with a tray of tea and biscuits, brought in by David Love-Interest and Vera Canal-Boat, who are secretly having a tray of tea and biscuits together on the quiet.
 In tonight’s special Christmas episode, the story takes an unexpected turn as Dianne You-Must-Be-Joking suddenly arrives at the motel with a tray of tea and mince pies, throwing the entire plot into total confusion.

 Christmas music resumes